-For the fandoms of 30 NFL teams, it is already on to the next season when the Super Bowl kicks off in early February.
-Fans of even the worst NFL teams are already spooling out scenarios in their minds about how their beloved team will be the one hoisting the Lombardi Trophy when next February rolls around.
-And sportsbooks in Las Vegas and around the world are thinking the exact same thing on Super Sunday.
-Even as the final Big Game is being played, it’s already time to look ahead to the next season, and for casual and hardcore gamblers alike, that means NFL futures betting is right around the corner.
+By the time the Super Bowl kicks off in early February, NFL fans’ attention will have already turned to next season.
+Even those supporting the worst NFL teams have started dreaming about how its players will be the ones hoisting the Lombardi Trophy one year on.
+And sportsbooks in Las Vegas, and the world over, are doing the exact same thing on Super Sunday.
+Even as the final Big Game is being played, it’s time to look ahead to the next season, which means NFL futures betting is right around the corner.

-If you are looking for instant gratification, this is not your kind of action.
-But if the long game appeals to you – as well as some pretty impressive odds that could lead a Cinderella story to a huge payday – then the futures bet is right up your alley.
+NFL futures betting isn’t like traditional forms of game wagering such as point spreads, over/unders and NFL parlays, all of which hinge on the result of a specific game or set of games.
+Rather, it is about an outcome over the course of a season.
+So, if you are looking for instant gratification, this won’t be your kind of action.
+But if the long game appeals to you — as well as some pretty impressive odds that could lead to a huge payday — then NFL futures betting might be the wager you’ve been looking for.

-The premise is actually quite simple.
-Shortly after the Super Bowl concludes on the first Sunday night in February, sportsbooks put out NFL odds for all 32 teams to win the next season’s Super Bowl.
-The favorite — usually one or both of the teams having just played in the just-completed Super Bowl — might have odds in the neighborhood of 6-to-1 like the odds you might expect for a favored horse in the Kentucky Derby.
+The premise of futures betting is actually quite simple.
+Shortly after the Super Bowl concludes in February, sportsbooks put out NFL betting odds for all 32 teams to win the next season’s competition.
+The favorite — usually one or both of the teams that have just played in the Super Bowl — might have odds in the neighborhood of 6-to-1, essentially the odds you might expect for a favored horse in the Kentucky Derby.

-From there the odds for each team get longer.
-Teams that reached the playoffs in the season just ended might see odds in the 12-to-1 range.
-Teams that finished just outside the postseason start to creep into double-digit odds against.
+From there the NFL betting lines for each team get longer.
+Those that reached the playoffs might see odds in the 12-to-1 range, while teams that finished just outside start to creep into double-digit odds against.
 Teams with .500 or slightly worse records find themselves around 25- or 30-to-1.
-And the basement dwellers can see odds around 999-to-1, if you believe in the impossible dream.
+And the basement dwellers can see odds of around 999-to-1, if you believe in the impossible dream.

-Much like over-under win totals, you will need to wait for the entire season to conclude itself to know if you have a chance to win.
-In this case, however, you are not rooting for any other outcome than winning the Super Bowl.
-It’s an all-or-nothing proposition.
+Much like over-under win totals, you will need to wait for the entire season to conclude for a bet to come through.
+In this case, however, you are not rooting for any other outcome than winning the Super Bowl — it’s an all-or-nothing proposition.

 What makes NFL futures betting so intriguing, and so popular, is the odds involved.
 You bet an individual game, and you are wedded to the moneyline.
 Even the biggest underdog bet, usually a +300, is only going to pay like it’s 3-to-1 odds.

-Timing your futures bets is also an important factor in trying to maximize your expenditures.
-Betting on the next season’s Super Bowl winner prior to coaching changes, free agency and the draft is going to largely be a crapshoot.
-Even betting the big favorite is no guarantee for success, as teams rarely repeat anymore in the NFL.
+Timing your futures bets is incredibly important.
+Betting on the next season’s Super Bowl winner prior to coaching changes, free agency and the draft is a risky endeavor.
+Even betting the big favorite is no guarantee for success, as teams rarely win back-to-back titles.

-How well you know a particular team, understanding the moves it makes as the offseason winds on and gauging things like strength of schedule, divisional foes and moves by its main conference competitors can go a long way toward sharpening your knowledge of whether that team’s future odds are a value or not.
-Perhaps a team’s odds get longer because a competitor signs a flashy free agent.
-If your analysis convinces you that the team was just as championship-worthy at 20-to-1 as it is in its current 30-to-1 slot, then that’s a value to chase.
+Understanding the moves a team makes in the offseason, its strength of schedule, divisional foes and moves by its competitors can go a long way toward determining whether a team’s future odds are good value or not.
+Perhaps a team’s odds get longer because a competitor signs a flashy free agent, for instance.
+If your analysis convinces you that the team was just as championship-worthy at 20-to-1 as it is in its current 30-to-1 slot, then that’s value to chase.

 Perhaps the best time to jump on board is two or three games into the regular season.
-Teams’ identities will have been revealed by then, and it will be even easier to determine the contenders from the pretenders.
+Teams’ identities and lineups will have been revealed by that point, and it will be even easier to determine the contenders from the pretenders.
 Again, the odds on the favorites will tighten, but we also know that a six-seed is just as capable of making a Super Bowl run as the team with the best record.
-Taking a shot on a likely Wild Card entry likely means getting a team with double-digit odds and the chance for a nice payout.
+Taking a shot on a probable wild card entry will likely mean getting a team with double-digit odds, and the chance for a decent payout.

-That said, it still takes a certain amount of luck – a good bounce, a bad call, weather – to reach the Super Bowl.
-Fortunately, the big game isn’t the only NFL futures bet available for wagering.
-Books will also offer odds on winning the conference and even winning the division.
-Again, the odds for these bets will be tighter than Super Bowl odds, but offer a bit more safety in trying to hunt for winners.
-These bets are best for right before the season, when a surprise team has yet to fully flower or a big favorite might be a paper tiger ready to get knocked off.
+That said, it still takes a certain amount of luck to reach the Super Bowl — seemingly minor details like a good bounce, a bad call, or even the weather can make or break a team’s season.
+Fortunately, the big game isn’t the only NFL futures bet available.
+Books will also offer odds on winning the conference and even the division.
+Again, the odds will be tighter than those for the Super Bowl, but offer a bit more safety in trying to hunt for winners.
+These wagers are best to make right before the season, when a surprise team has yet to fully flower or a big favorite might be a paper tiger ready to get knocked off.

 A typical NFL over under wager would look something like this: